ogurashi/Boston-AirBnB-Analysis/readme.md

 ## Installation
 Use the package installer (pip/conda) to install the below packages
-    1.  pandas
+    1.  pandas <br />
-    2.  numpy
+    2.  numpy <br />
-    3.  datetime
+    3.  datetime <br />
-    4.  seaborn
+    4.  seaborn <br />
-    5.  matplotlib
+    5.  matplotlib <br />
-    6.  datetime
+    6.  datetime <br />

 ## Files
-rentals.ipynb : Jupyter notebook for the analytics calendar.csv : Dataset containing the dates all listings were listed reviews.csv : Dataset containing all the available reviews listings.csv : Dataset containing each listings and some high-level statistics on it
+rentals.ipynb : Jupyter notebook for the analytics. <br />

+calendar.csv : Dataset containing the dates all listings were listed. <br />

+reviews.csv : Dataset containing all the available reviews. <br />

+listings.csv : Dataset containing each listings and some high-level statistics on it <br />
                 - e.g average review rating, description, etc.
 ## Usage
 Using the conda navigator, open the notebook.